 It’s impossible to avoid financial problems while using heroin.
 If you’re addicted to heroin, it’ll quickly become your priority.
 This can become a financial burden when all your money goes to fueling your addiction.

 If a person is regularly buying heroin, it adds up.
 Plus, most heroin users have trouble collecting job income.
+Because using heroin has become the priority, they can’t focus on going to work.
+As a result, they quickly become unemployed.
 This means most heroin users spend their money until it runs out, despite financial obligations.

 An Addiction to Heroin Increases Stress for the Whole Family